SAP/ui5-tooling/docs/pages/Overview.md

 ui5 serve --h2
 ```

 This requires an SSL certificate.
 You are guided through the automatic generation process.
+Also see the [UI5 Server documentation](./Server.md#ssl-certificates)

 ## Integration in Other Tools
 One of the key features of the UI5 Tooling is its modularization.
 Single parts of the tooling can easily be integrated in other `Node.js`-based tools and frameworks like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).